wso2/open-mcp-auth-proxy/README.md

 The Open MCP Auth Proxy supports two transport modes:

 1. **SSE Mode (Default)**: For MCP servers that use Server-Sent Events transport
-2. **stdio Mode**: For MCP servers that use stdio transport, which requires starting a MCP Server as a subprocess
+2. **stdio Mode**: For MCP servers that use stdio transport, which requires starting a subprocess

 You can specify the transport mode in the `config.yaml` file: